More About the Program

 Due to its emphasis on critical thinking, writing, and speaking skills, History is a popular major for students pursuing a career in law.
 For those who also seek targeted coursework in legal studies, the department offers a History-Law track designed specifically for those who intend to apply for law school.

-We believe that students must become more broadly educated in order to be prepared to live in an increasingly complex society.
-By gaining awareness of historical traditions as well as the critical thinking skills of the historian's craft, students will be better prepared to confront our complex society as informed citizens.
-The purpose of the History program is to bring together both the factual background and the analytical tools necessary to understand and interpret historical events.
+The department believes that students must become more broadly educated in order to be prepared to live in an increasingly complex society.
+By gaining awareness of historical traditions as well as the critical thinking skills of the historian's craft, students will be better prepared to confront this complex society as informed citizens.
+The purpose of the History major is to bring together both the factual background and the analytical tools necessary to understand and interpret historical events.

 History majors will be able to explain and examine key conceptual approaches and methodologies of the historian’s craft.
 All courses, particularly upper division offerings, include lessons on methodology and historiography.
 HIST 203 Historical Inquiry, a required course for History majors, addresses this program outcome directly.
 A simulation project and paper on who shot first at Lexington Green serves as the benchmark assignment for this program outcome.

 Finally, students who choose the History-Law Track will also develop knowledge and skills specifically targeted for a career in law.
 At a program level this outcome will be assessed by LSAT scores and law school admission.